yasemingirgin/yasemingirgin.github.io/README.md

 ### Research Experience
 Research Assistant (June 2021– August 20222)
-- “Digital Public Diplomacy of Terrorist Organizations: Cases of Syra & Iraq”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
+- “Digital Public Diplomacy of Terrorist Organizations: Cases of Syria & Iraq”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
 Supervisor: Akın Ünver

 Research Assistant (July 2020 – February 2021)
 - “The Effects of COVID-19 Uncertainty on Social, Economic, and Political Behavioral Patterns: Role of Risk Perception”, funded by TUBITAK (The Scientific and Technological Research Council of Turkey).
 Supervisor: Arhan S. Ertan